-Survey respondents most frequently used the words "evolving" and "improving" to describe the state of DEI in fashion today; however, of those who report that their companies have taken steps, less than half (44%) believe that it will result in permanent change.
+• Survey respondents most frequently used the words "evolving" and "improving" to describe the state of DEI in fashion today; however, of those who report that their companies have taken steps, less than half (44%) believe that it will result in permanent change.
 36

-50% of employees of color report that a career in the fashion industry is not equally accessible to all gualified candidates, and almost one in four guestions the meritocracy of opportunities.
+• 50% of employees of color report that a career in the fashion industry is not equally accessible to all qualified candidates, and almost one in four questions the meritocracy of opportunities.

-Low compensation also emerged as a consistent theme in the research, with 35% of entrylevel employees report supplementing their income, very often through parental support.
+• Low compensation also emerged as a consistent theme in the research, with 35% of entrylevel employees report supplementing their income, very often through parental support.
 This tendency disproportionately affects black employees compared to their white counterparts, the research found.

-SCORE 2019 RATING PERCENTAGE 2019 SCORE 2020 RATING PERCENTAGE 2020 SCORE PERCENTAGE 3% 66% 49% - 17% TOPIC RATING LEADERSHIP BEST PRACTICE Down 1 rating RANK AGAINST OTHER TOPICS 12/12 4/12 14/16 Down 9 places SCORE ACHIEVED 0.5 21 22.25 1.25 point increase TOTAL POINTS AVAILABLE 17 32 47 15 point increase
+SCORE 2019 RATING PERCENTAGE 2019 SCORE 2020 RATING PERCENTAGE 2020 SCORE PERCENTAGE 3% 66% 49% - 17% TOPIC RATING BASICS IN PLACE LEADERSHIP BEST PRACTICE Down 1 rating RANK AGAINST OTHER TOPICS 12/12 4/12 14/16 Down 9 places SCORE ACHIEVED 0.5 21 22.25 1.25 point increase TOTAL POINTS AVAILABLE 17 32 47 15 point increase

-Within employee diversity and inclusion, increased engagement in this area, as well as how topics such as monitoring and measurement of quickly the definition of best practice is changing, and diversity data, target setting, employee training, the subsequent standards / requirements developed especially around DE&I, networks and programs of year-on-year.
-The 2021 benchmark assessment change, DE&I responsibilities and committees, equal awarded Reformation a score of 49% (22.25/47), leading to the topic falling 9 ranks, receiving one of opportunities, equal representation and the support for campaigns and social movement both internally Reformation's only Best Practice rating this year, the and externally. lowest rating of all topics this year.
+Within employee diversity and inclusion, topics such as monitoring and measurement of diversity data, target setting, employee training, especially around DE&I, networks and programs of change, DE&I responsibilities and committees, equal opportunities, equal representation and the support for campaigns and social movement both internally and externally.